dhavvval/Prospectus/README.md

 # Prospectus
-It contains document about my prospectus with overleaf document.
+It has document about my prospectus with latex code.